yacobey/website/replit.md

 ## Overview

-ProBalance CPA is a modern full-stack web application designed for a CPA firm serving small businesses.
-The application combines traditional accounting service offerings with innovative AI-powered financial tools, providing both client engagement and lead generation capabilities.
+ProBalance CPA is a comprehensive full-stack web application designed for a CPA firm serving individuals, businesses across all industries, and specialized sectors.
+The application combines traditional accounting services with innovative AI-powered financial tools, secure file sharing solutions, and strategic technology partnerships for complete client engagement and lead generation capabilities.

 ## System Architecture